Lord Mountbatten: Later career

-After India, Mountbatten served as commander of the 1st Cruiser Squadron in the Mediterranean Fleet and, having been granted the substantive rank of vice-admiral on 22 June 1949, he became Second-in-Command of the Mediterranean Fleet in April 1950.
-He became Fourth Sea Lord at the Admiralty in June 1950.
-He then returned to the Mediterranean to serve as Commander-in-Chief, Mediterranean Fleet and NATO Commander Allied Forces Mediterranean from June 1952.
-He was promoted to the substantive rank of full admiral on 27 February 1953.
-In March 1953, he was appointed Personal aide-de-camp to the Queen.
+After leaving India, Mountbatten served as commander of the 1st Cruiser Squadron in the Mediterranean Fleet and, having been granted the substantive rank of vice-admiral on 22 June 1949, became Second-in-Command of the Mediterranean Fleet in April 1950.
+He was appointed Fourth Sea Lord at the Admiralty in June 1950, before returning to the Mediterranean to serve as Commander-in-Chief, Mediterranean Fleet, and NATO Commander, Allied Forces Mediterranean, from June 1952.
+He was promoted to the substantive rank of full admiral on 27 February 1953, and in March 1953 was appointed Personal aide-de-camp to the Queen.